frikke/buildkit/frontend/dockerfile/docs/reference.md

----
-title: Dockerfile reference
-description: "Dockerfiles use a simple DSL which allows you to automate the steps you would normally manually take to create an image."
-keywords: build, dockerfile, reference
-redirect_from:
-- /reference/builder/
----

 Docker can build images automatically by reading the instructions from a `Dockerfile`.
 A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using `docker build`